 Four medieval towns to visit along the Fachwerkstrasse

 I’ve always liked half-timbered houses.
-We lived in a little village outside of Berlin for a few years, and it was so sad to see some of the old, half-timbered villas fall into disrepair because people simply lacked the funds to restore them.
+We lived in a little village near Berlin for a few years, and it was so sad to see some of the old, half-timbered villas fall into disrepair because people simply lacked the funds to restore them.
 Fortunately, some have since found new owners who are putting a bit of love back into them.

 Half-timbered houses can be found everywhere, not just along the scenic German Timber-Frame Road.
 But here are four ridiculously quaint towns along the route where you can admire an abundance of these gorgeously restored buildings.
 Three of them are in the Harz Mountains and they would make for a perfect weekend away!